Food, Shelter, and Campus Resources

 Western Hub of Living Essentials (WHOLE) Food Pantry

 WWU Associated Students provides a food pantry on campus for university community members facing food insecurity.
-The pantry includes non-perishable food and personal care products such as shampoo and toothpaste.
+The WHOLE pantry is consistently stocked each week and offers other basic needs necessities such as clothing and toiletries.

 The WHOLE Food Pantry is located in Viking Union 435 and open for some evening and weekend hours.
 No ID required.